We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Tree and Shrub Maintenance

 Having shrubs and small trees trimmed as part of a lawn maintenance package that includes aeration could add as much as $450 to $1,400 to the bill.
 Having an entire tree removed could cost an additional $1,800 or more, depending on the size of the tree.
-While many lawn companies perform general tree and shrub trimming, they may not offer tree removal services, which require specialized lifts.
+While many lawn companies perform general tree and shrub trimming, they may not offer tree removal services, which require specialized equipment.

 Pooling Water